GiulioZhu/NTT1-2023_Website/implementation.md

 ## Video Conferencing

-In order to implement video conferencing I choose to use the Jitsi SDK and to store these meetings I chose to use the Firebase real-time database.
+In order to implement video conferencing I chose to use the Jitsi SDK and to store these meetings I chose to use the Firebase real-time database.

 ### Senior engineer side: